scottdware/panco/docs/csv_policy.md

 > *NOTE:* When ran against Panorama, be sure to use the `--location` flag to specify which rulebase to import/create the rules on.
 By default
 > this is the "post" rulebase.

-## Modifying A Security, NAT or Policy-Based Forwarding Policy/Rules -- IMPORTANT
+## Editing A Security, NAT, Decryption or Policy-Based Forwarding Policy/Rules -- IMPORTANT

-When you modify (edit) rules using the `panco policy modify` command, there are a few things to be aware of.
-The `modify` command uses the Palo Alto API `edit` action, instead of the `set` action that is used when using the `import` command.
+When you edit rules using the `panco policy edit` command, there are a few things to be aware of.
+The `edit` command uses the Palo Alto API `edit` action, instead of the `set` action that is used when using the `import` command.
 You can read more about the differences of the `edit` and `set` on [Palo Alto's API request types documentation](https://docs.paloaltonetworks.com/pan-os/10-2/pan-os-panorama-api/pan-os-xml-api-request-types/pan-os-xml-api-request-types-and-actions/configuration-actions/actions-for-modifying-a-configuration#id44705ad2-4f22-4b6c-bb94-caea78a6d510) page.

 Set and edit actions differ in two important ways:
 * Set actions add, update, or merge configuration nodes, while **_edit actions replace configuration nodes_**.
 * Set actions are non-destructive and are only additive, while **_edit actions can be destructive_**.

-> **_IMPORTANT_**: Please read and understand the above actions when using the `panco policy modify` command vs `panco policy import`.
+> **_IMPORTANT_**: Please read and understand the above actions when using the `panco policy edit` command vs `panco policy import`.

-Using the `modify` command will ultimately be the best way to make changes to rules, such as adding/removing address objects, applications, services, etc..
+Using the `edit` command will ultimately be the best way to make changes to rules, such as adding/removing address objects, applications, services, etc..
 Similar to the `import` command, the best way to preserve the current state of the rule(s) you are modifying, is to first export the policy/rules you need to modify using the below command:

 ```
 panco policy export -d firewall -u admin -g "Device-Group" --type security --file <file-to-output>